The broad-lined type Ic supernova 2020lao experienced an energetic explosion with no central-engine signatures: Conclusion

 \section{Conclusion}

-We presented an exceptional early-time optical dataset of the broad-lined Type~Ic SN~2020lao, including optical photometry beginning within hours of explosion along with a high-cadence spectroscopic time series beginning within $\approx$48 hours of explosion and extending to nearly one hundred days later.
+We have presented an exceptional early-time optical dataset of the SN~Ic-BL~2020lao, including optical photometry beginning within hours of the explosion along with a high-cadence spectroscopic time series beginning within $\approx$48 hours of the explosion and extending to nearly one hundred days later.
 The explosion epoch is well constrained thanks to continuous TESS coverage and complementary limits and detections from the ZTF and ATLAS public data streams.